acts-project/acts/docs/core/eventdata/tracks.md

 element or the entire container.

 Overall, there are four main classes that make up the frontend layer:
+{class}`Acts::TrackProxy`, {class}`Acts::TrackContainer`,
-{class}`Acts::TrackProxy`, `TrackContainer`, `TrackStateProxy` and `MultiTrajectory`.
-The latter serves as the track state container, where the name indicates that it is able to handle a branching tree structure of track states.  `TrackProxy` and `TrackStateProxy` expose methods to get the local track parameters and covariance, corresponding reference surface, and also includes global statistics like the total number of measurements, {term}`outliers<Outlier>` or {term}`holes<Hole>` in case of `TrackProxy`.  `TrackProxy` also has a method to conveniently iterate over the associated track states from the outside inwards, yielding `TrackStateProxy` objects from the track state container.
+{class}`Acts::TrackStateProxy` and {class}`Acts::MultiTrajectory`.
+The latter
+serves as the track state container, where the name indicates that it is able to handle a branching tree structure of track states. `TrackProxy` and `TrackStateProxy` expose methods to get the local track parameters and covariance, corresponding reference surface, and also includes global statistics like the total number of measurements, {term}`outliers<Outlier>` or {term}`holes<Hole>` in case of `TrackProxy`. `TrackProxy` also has a method to conveniently iterate over the associated track states from the last track state to the first one yielding `TrackStateProxy` objects from the track state container.
+In the common case of a track from the center of a cylindrical detector going outward, the default iteration order is from the outside inwards.

 In case of `TrackStateProxy`, functionality is exposed in the frontend layer to allocate optional components, with the goal of reduced memory footprint.
-There are two main uses of this: track parameters and measurements.
+There are two main use cases of this: track parameters and measurements.
 The track-state {term}`EDM` supports storing up to three sets of local track parameters and covariance matrices, modeled after the information the Kalman Filter formalism needs to store: